 The Board is responsible to the shareholders for the strategic direction of the company in both the short and long term and seeks to balance the best interests of the company with the objective of enhancing shareholder value.

-The company currently holds four bonds as detailed in note 5, which will be held to maturity.
+At the balance sheet date the company holds four bonds as detailed in note 5, which will be held to maturity.